Is Forex Trading Legal in South Africa?

-It is legal to trade Forex in South Africa as long as you abide by other financial laws such as money laundering and declaring taxes.
-There are brokers that are regulated by our own FSB and there are others that are regulated by other very diligent regulatory organizations around the world.
+It is legal to trade Forex in South Africa as long as you abide by financial laws that prevent money laundering and you declare your income tax.
+While using a regulated broker is not a legal requirement, there are brokers that are regulated by our own FSCA and others that are regulated by other recognized organizations around the world.

-Different countries will operate a slightly different than others – especially in terms of financial regulations.
-Although a booming nation in comparison to others sharing our continent, our financial regulations can sometimes get in the way when we try and fund international accounts from our South African banks or using local credit cards.
-This is happening less and less, but we are still hearing that this problem persists for certain smaller banks.
+Funding an account is fairly straightforward in South Africa if you are using a credit card connected with a major bank.
+That said, South African financial regulations can sometimes get in the way when we try and fund international accounts from South African bank accounts or local lesser-known credit cards.
+This is happening less and less, but we are still hearing that this problem persists.

 As of 2010, it became easier for South Africans to legally move more money to offshore bank accounts, making funding a Forex account easier.
 While there is still a limit on the amount each South African citizen can transfer overseas, an allowance of 4 million Rand or about $286,500 USD, is now possible.